Greenheart/greenheart.github.io/src/content/posts/automated-text-extraction-from-pdf-images-with-ocrmypdf.md

 featured: true
 ---

 When extracting text content from PDF files, you occasionally find embedded images without any text nodes.
-For tiny PDF:s this can usually be solved manually, but it's not feasible to manually re-type text from a large number of PDF pages.
+For tiny PDFs this can usually be solved manually, but it's not feasible to manually re-type text from many PDF pages.
 Especially not as part of a data pipeline processing many thousands of documents.

-Luckily, there are ways to automate the text extraction by using so called Optical Character Recognition ([OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) software.
+Luckily, there are ways to automate the text extraction by using Optical Character Recognition ([OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) software.

 One great example is the open source program [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF), which in turn is built on top of [Tesseract](https://github.com/tesseract-ocr/tesseract).
 The best thing about this tool compared to others is that it runs completely locally on your computer which allows you to keep sensitive data private.
 Since it's a command-line tool, it's easy to automate and process many files in parallel.

 `ocrmypdf` can usually be [installed with one command](https://ocrmypdf.readthedocs.io/en/latest/installation.html) to let you start using it.
 Though, as always, make sure you are installing from a reputable source, or build the program yourself from the source code.

-## Using `ocrmypdf` to extract text from PDF:s
+## Using `ocrmypdf` to extract text from PDFs

 If you only need to extract text from PDF files with English content, you can use the default language pack which usually comes preinstalled.